dm-astro.uk - David Moscrop Astrophotography

 Final Refinement & Export

-The final step is the Recombination of the processed layers.
-Using a "Screen" or "Linear Dodge" blend mode, laying the refined star field back over the enhanced nebula.
+The final step is the Recombination of the 'stars' and 'starless' processed layers.
 This merges the two datasets into a single, cohesive image where stars are sharp and the object's intricate details are fully visible.

 The final image is then exported into a web-ready format.
 I save a lossless master for my records and a high-resolution version for the gallery.